Tim Birkin: Background and family

 Birkin was born into a wealthy Nottingham family in 1896, the son of Sir Thomas Stanley Birkin, 2nd Baronet, and the Hon.
 Margaret Diana Hopetoun Chetwynd.
 In childhood, Henry Birkin gained the nickname "Tim", after the children's comic book character Tiger Tim, created by Julius Stafford Baker, who was extremely popular at the time.
 It was his nickname for the rest of his life.

 Birkin married Audrey Clara Lilian Latham, daughter of Sir Thomas Paul Latham, 1st Baronet, and Florence Clara Walley, on 12 July 1921; they divorced in 1928.
 He and Audrey had two daughters, Pamela and Sara, both of whom married and had issue.
 The elder daughter Pamela (d.
 1983) married two Buxton cousins in succession, and her second husband was the Life Peer Baron Buxton of Alsa, KCVO, MC.
 She had seven children including wildlife film-maker Cindy Buxton.
 The younger daughter Sara (d.
 1976) married twice, and had two sons by her first husband.

-At his death in 1933, without sons of his own, he was succeeded by his next surviving male relative, his paternal uncle Sir Alexander Russell Birkin, 4th Baronet (died 1942).
+At his death in 1933, without sons of his own, Birkin was succeeded by his next surviving male relative, his paternal uncle Sir Alexander Russell Birkin, 4th Baronet (died 1942).
 His younger brother, Archie Birkin, was killed during practice for the 1927 Isle of Man TT motorcycle races.